m-aleem/eVTOL_sim/docs/eVTOL_sim.md

 ## 1. Introduction
 This document describes the design of the eVTOL simulation software.

-It integrates both high-level architectural concepts and low-level details automatically generated from the source code via [Doxygen](./doxygen/index.html).
+This directory contains project documentation and integrates both high-level architectural concepts described in this SDD and and low-level details automatically generated from the source code via [Doxygen](./doxygen/html/index.html).

 ### 1.1 Purpose
 This project implements a multi-vehicle eVTOL simulation.